-If you’re interested in starting a blog, I’ve written a detailed guide on how to start a blog starting at $3.95.
+If you’re interested in starting a blog, I’ve written a detailed guide on how to start a blog.
+Pricing starts at just $3.95.
 Plus, if you sign up for a 12-month hosting plan, you’ll receive your domain name ($15) absolutely free through this Bluehost link.
 I highly recommend having a self-hosted blog if you’re serious about earning money online and being taken seriously as a blogger.

 Tell me a little bit about your blogging journey?
 What led you to blogging?

 My blogging journey started when I was home with our third child.
 The two youngest are only 18 months apart and I had almost no time back at work between the babies.
 I worked as a financial analyst at that time, and I was curious on the “Internet industry” and how it worked.
 Since I’ve always loved writing, and I was deep into mothering, I decided to try blogging.
 Honestly, I loved it from the start!

 What is the name of your site and what is it primarily about?
 Your mission…